French Swear words can add depth to your language and make it fun as well. However, use it in the wrong setting, and you will be in for big trouble.

 - Shut the fuck up

-French Translation: Ta Gueule
+English Translation: Ta Gueule

 Ever wanted to tell your friend to be quiet in a less classy way?
 “Te gueule” is the best way to do so.
 This is the rudest way possible of telling someone you are fed up with his never-ending stories.
 While it does not really have an equivalent or exact translation in English, we can say it loosely translates to “shut the fuck up” in English.
 Also, it can mean “shut your trap.”
 You will hear it in banter among peers, but when used in the wrong setting, it can be an insult.

 - Piss off